-As a native of Nashville, several friends have asked me about cheap Nashville wedding venues.
-I’ve compiled info 25 venues in all.
-Some of these aren’t cheap, per se, but are a good value when you factor in what’s included.
+As a native of Nashville, several friends have asked me about cheap Nashville wedding venues over the years.
+Some of these wedding venues aren’t cheap, per se, but are a good value when you factor in what’s included.
 Each of these venues can be rented for $2,200 or less.
 I hope this post is helpful as you plan your dream day in one of the best cities in the world – my home of Nashville, Tennessee!

 Location: 2910 Elm Hill Pike, Nashville, Tennessee 37214